-How can they deny insurance payment for a life-threatening disease?
+Can my insurance company deny payment for treatment of a life-threatening disease?

-Payment may be denied because there may be a specific exclusion in your policy for obesity surgery or "treatment of obesity."
-Such an exclusion can often be appealed when the surgical treatment is recommended by your surgeon or referring physician as the best therapy to relieve life-threatening obesity-related health conditions, which usually are covered.
+Payment might be denied because if there is an exclusion in your policy for obesity surgery or "treatment of obesity."
+An exclusion can often be appealed if the surgery is recommended by your surgeon or referring physician as the best therapy to relieve life-threatening, obesity-related health conditions, which usually are covered.

 What can I do to help the process?

 No. Laparoscopic operations carry the same risk as the procedure performed as an open operation.
-The benefits of laparoscopy are typically less discomfort, shorter hospital stay, earlier return to work and reduced scarring.
+Typically, the benefits of laparoscopy are less discomfort, shorter hospital stay, earlier return to work and reduced scarring.